hfolcot/lyrics-finder/README.md

 Another issue was found on iPhone where the background image was not remaining fixed and wouldn't scroll with the page, leading to the page 'running out' of background when a scrolling down a large amount of returned data.
+Research showed that this is a known issue with iOS.
 This was resolved by using a media query to set the background to repeat on smaller screens.

 #### Responsiveness